jcieplinski/Mission-Rock-Events/README.md

 - maybe you'd actually like to attend some of these events

 The app runs on iOS exclusively for now.
 I'd be open to an Android version if someone wanted to help out on that front.
+If all goes well, perhaps I will open it up to other neighborhoods in other cities as well.